DreamSpoon/KidRidicarus/README.md

   * Squeezing out of tight spaces when unducking

-  * Better HUD

-  * Invisible block with 1-UP mushroom

-  * End level castle flag
+  * End of level part of game needs time to points conversion countdown

   * Some minor fixes (e.g. sometimes mario stops using jump force too early, enemies tend to "stick" together when there are many close together)